Kitchen

 Stairways and Banisters

-Staircases have provided both adults and children with bumps, bruises, broken bones and other injuries.
 Keep stairs clear of clutter that may pose a tripping hazard while carrying your baby.

 Safety gates at the top and bottom of the stairs should be securely mounted to the wall and have a locking handle that can be operated with one hand.
 Never use a pressure gate on stairs.